-Professor : Hervé MIGNOT (Equancy) Estimated personal workload (beyond lecture and tutorial time) : Lectures and Tutorials : 18 hrs (ENSAI) including 4 hrs of independent work Software : Course materials : Prerequisites : Familiar with Linux command-line; Familiar with Python; Familiar with R
+Professor : Hervé MIGNOT (Equancy)

+Lectures and Tutorials : 18 hrs (ENSAI) including 3 hrs of independent work

+Software :

+Prerequisites : Familiar with Linux command-line; Familiar with Python

 Companies & organizations are collecting massive amounts of various data, making distributed storage & processing key technological challenges.
 Over the last decade, several cornerstone systems have been released to address these topics, such as Apache Hadoop and more recently Apache Spark.
 Promoted by a vivid open source world, distributed storage projects are blooming while Apache Spark is becoming a de facto standard for data processing.
 Beyond data processing and transformation, building data science applications using statistical and machine learning is now the new challenge, requiring both distributed learning and prediction engines.
 Also, dealing with streaming data for near real-time data processing is getting momentum as companies move to more event processing oriented architecture to cope with the data deluge they are facing.